What is Azure SQL Managed Instance?

 - Transparent data encryption (TDE) encrypts SQL Managed Instance data files, known as encrypting data at rest.
 TDE performs real-time I/O encryption and decryption of the data and log files.
 The encryption uses a database encryption key (DEK), which is stored in the database boot record for availability during recovery.
 You can protect all your databases in a managed instance with transparent data encryption.
 TDE is proven encryption-at-rest technology in SQL Server that is required by many compliance standards to protect against theft of storage media.

 Migration of an encrypted database to SQL Managed Instance is supported via Azure Database Migration Service or native restore.
 If you plan to migrate an encrypted database using native restore, migration of the existing TDE certificate from the SQL Server instance to SQL Managed Instance is a required step.
-For more information about migration options, see SQL Server migration to SQL Managed Instance.
+For more information about migration options, see SQL Server to Azure SQL Managed Instance Guide.

 Azure Active Directory integration